ccbogel/QualCoder/README.md

 cd Downloads\QualCoder-master
 ```

 5a.
-Instead of the next below commands, run the bat file which will run all these commands below, by typing this in and pressing Enter: windows_run_from_source.bat
+Instead of the next below commands, run the bat file which will run all these commands below, by typing this in and pressing Enter:

+`run_from_source_Windows.bat`

 6. Install the virtual environment and required python modules.